Andreas Johnsson

+Johansson won the SHL's Le Mat trophy championship with Frölunda in 2016 and Skellefteå AIK in 2024.
+He was also a 2018 Calder Cup champion with the Toronto Marlies.

 Early life

-Johnsson was born on 21 November 1994 in Gävle.
+Johnsson was born on 21 November 1994 in Gävle, Sweden.
 He is the youngest son of former ice hockey player Jonas Johnson.
 Andreas' older brother Jonathan is also an ice hockey player, who plays for Skellefteå AIK.

 Playing career

 Sweden

 Johnsson made his Elitserien debut for Frölunda HC on 18 December 2012 in a home game against AIK IF.
-In his second game, on December 26 at Rögle BK, Johnsson scored his first career Elitserien goal, the game-winning goal in the shootout.
+In his second game, on 26 December at Rögle BK, Johnsson scored his first career Elitserien goal, the game-winning goal in the shootout.

 On 21 April 2014, Johnsson was named the SHL Rookie of the Year, beating out Frölunda teammates Alexander Wennberg and fellow Maple Leafs prospect Tom Nilsson, as well as HV71's Kevin Fiala.

 During the 2014–15 season, Johnsson led Frölunda in goals with 22, also contributing 13 assists for 35 points from 55 regular season games played.
 On 4 June 2015, the Maple Leafs signed Johnsson to a three-year, entry-level contract.